 Do casinos, lotteries and other types of gambling “cause” problem gambling?

 The cause of a gambling problem is the individual’s inability to control the gambling.
 This may be due in part to a person’s genetic tendency to develop addiction, their ability to cope with normal life stress and even their social upbringing and moral attitudes about gambling.
 The casino or lottery provides the opportunity for the person to gamble.
-It does not, in and of itself, create the problem any more than a liquor store would create an alcoholic.
+It does not, in and of itself, create the problem any more than a liquor store would create alcohol problems.

 What types of gambling cause the most problem gambling?

 Again, the cause of a gambling problem is the individual’s inability to control the gambling.
-Therefore, any type of gambling can become problematic, just as an alcoholic can get drunk on any type of alcohol.
+Therefore, any type of gambling can become problematic, just as someone with an alcohol problem can get drunk on any type of alcohol.
 But some types of gambling have different characteristics that may exacerbate gambling problems.
 While these factors are still poorly understood, anecdotal reports indicate that one risk factor may be a fast speed of play.
 In other words, the faster the wager to response time with a game, the more likely players may be to develop problems with a particular game.

 What is the responsibility of the gaming industry?